newrelic/nr-labs-widget-pack/README.md

   - Each query must use and end with the `TIMESERIES` clause, and also contain the bucket eg. `TIMESERIES 1 second`
   - Do not use SINCE or UNTIL clauses as they will automatically be determined based on the time range picker
   - If using the LIMIT clause, this should be placed before and not after the TIMESERIES clause
+  - Be aware that with longer time ranges, the chart will need more time to load.
+Use of this chart is ideal for shorter ranges, such as 7 - 14 days.

   A valid query for the chart could look like this:
   `SELECT count(*) FROM Transaction FACET appName TIMESERIES 1 second`